prakharshukla25/voting-app/README.md

 # Vote App

-freeCodeCamp Build a Voting App created with the MERN stack
+Build a Voting App created with the MERN stack

 ## User Stories